JoeyyScott/Gamer-Supplies/TESTING.md

             into the head (extra_js block rather than postload_js) and adding the defer tag fixed the bug for me.
 Default delivery information only gets saved/updated if the checkbox is ticked now in both my GitPod and Heroku environments.

             I thought I would share here in case it is useful to anyone in future since the posts above definitely helped me!
+    + I have tried applying this fix and numerous others that I have found through searching around.
+        + Everything I have found leads me to believe it is caused somewhere in my webhook and due to insufficient experience with Stripe I opted to leave this bug as unresolved and to state it here in my testing.